dgulyas/Mono/README.md

 Game 6: Computes the intersection of 2 moving line segments.

-Game 7: Bouncing a point off a line.
+Game 7: Bouncing a point off a line with circle intersections.
+Inaccurate.

+Game 8: Bouncing a point off a line with inverted line slope.
+Much more accurate.